 As long as you use them properly, they are all safe.
 In terms of materials they will definitely not let you down.
 But unfortunately the main cause of accidents, according to DAV safety research, is human error.
 Some belay devices have a higher tolerance for error than others.
 This is the reason why auto-block tubes and auto-locking devices are recommended for beginners.
 This makes a lot of sense, if you stay with sport climbing, especially in the climbing gym.
 But as previously said, they all are safe if used in the correct way.

 Therefore always check up on your partner, be attentive and never let go of the safety rope.
-Although it may look pretty cool if you indicate to your climbing partner with both hands how to take the next step, whilst your foot is holding the safety rope on the floor, it is actually pretty stupid.
+Although it may look pretty cool if you indicate to your climbing partner with both hands how to take the next step, whilst your foot is holding the safety rope on the floor, it can actually be dangerous.

-And another thing, which, unfortunately, has to be said again and again: Learning to belay correctly is the nuts and bolts, in order to practice the sport safely.
-It also has to be learned how to use a belay device properly and it is important that you can practice before going on that adventure.
+And another thing, which, unfortunately, has to be said again and again: learning to belay correctly is important in order to practice the sport safely.
+You also need to learn how to use a belay device properly and it is important that you can practice before going on that adventure.
 Especially the dynamic belaying of falls must always be practiced in safe conditions.
-Therefore always take part in a course and let a professional man or woman show you how to belay.
+Therefore, join a course and let a professional show you how to belay.
 Do not go the route of: “I have seen a YouTube video, it will be fine”.

 What lies ahead?

-And after many months of discussion and countless articles in the specialized press, the DAV recommends auto-locking devices for sport climbing in the climbing gym and in climbing gardens.
-More about this can be found here.
+After many months of discussion and countless articles in the specialized press, the DAV recommends auto-locking devices for sport climbing in the climbing gym and in climbing gardens.
 This recommendation is likely to lead to us seeing more auto-locking devices and auto-block tubes in the future.
-This will be interesting to see.